Aggreko/DrawTF/README.md

 Usage: drawtf [OPTIONS]

-  Console script for drawtf.
+  Top level command for drawtf.

 Options:
+  --help  Show this message and exit.

+Commands:
+  draw   Draw a single design from config and settings. watch  Watch a directory for changes to draw.

+foo@bar:~$ drawtf draw --help

+Usage: drawtf draw [OPTIONS]

+  Draw a single design from config and settings.

+Options:
   --name TEXT              The diagram name.
   --state TEXT             The tfstate file to run against.
-  --platform TEXT                 The platform to use 'azure' or 'aws', only
+  --platform TEXT          The platform to use 'azure' or 'aws', only 'azure'
-                                  'azure' currently supported
+                           currently supported

-  --output-path TEXT              Output path if to debug generated json
+  --output-path TEXT       Output path if to debug generated json populated.
-                                  populated.

   --json-config-path TEXT  Config file path if populated.
-  --json-config-override-path TEXT
-                                  Config file with overrides path to merge
-                                  with main one if populated.

   --verbose                Add verbose logs.
   --help                   Show this message and exit.

+foo@bar:~$ drawtf watch --help

+Usage: drawtf watch [OPTIONS]

+  Watch a directory for changes to draw.

+Options:
+  --directory TEXT  Directory to watch for changes in.
+  --help            Show this message and exit.
 ```

-## Usage
+## Draw
 There are a few ways we can create diagrams here, all options on the CLI are optional, and it is basically just the order which you create them that draws a diagram.

 ### Sample config File (app.json)